davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

 so `git add` is sufficient until you want to back up your config to a remote repository.

 [^2]: If you're on a brand new machine, the first time you run `git` in the terminal you should be
-    promped to install Xcode Command Line Tools, which includes `git`.
+    prompted to install Xcode Command Line Tools, which includes `git`.

 ```bash
 $ cd ~/.config/nix